- 7 seconds ago

 6. Fresh Fish

-Fish is about 10% protein so a 150gm fillet will give you 15gm protein.
-Fish also comtains Omega 3 Fatty acids that are very healthy for your body.
+Fish averages over 15% protein, so a 150gm fillet will give you 15gm protein.
+Fish also contains Omega 3 Fatty acids that are very healthy for your body.
 Salmon is probably the fish of choice for your good health.

 7. Hummus